SalvatoreRa/tutorial/datasets/README.md

 # Dataset suggestion

-A quick chart about which dataset use for different tasks.
+A quick chart about which dataset to use for different tasks.

 &nbsp;